 At all.

-Well, and you sh that that's that's why Congress is not entrusted with constitutional power in this type of thing.
+Well, and that's why Congress is not entrusted with constitutional power in this type of thing.

-That's why, you know, go back and read the Federalist papers on this, and you and you will find the phrase energy in the executive, particularly when it comes to commander-in-chief duty.
+That's why, you know, go back and read the Federalist Papers on this, and you will find the phrase energy in the executive, particularly when it comes to commander-in-chief duty.

-And uh uh it they clearly understood that investing commander-in-chief powers by committee uh to whatever number of senators and members of the House there are combined would be a disaster.
+And they clearly understood that investing commander-in-chief powers by committee to whatever number of senators and members of the House there are combined would be a disaster.

-Uh Lynn, another thing, I I know it it it it enrages you, but understand this.
+Lynn, another thing, I know it enrages you, but understand this.

 That's how they're coming across.